unwind/python-lzjb/README.markdown

 - Proper Python packaging (setup.py, and so on).
 - Test framework (including two-way testing against the C code).
 - More profiling and optimization.
+- An idea about Python 2.x/3.x compatibility and targeting; currently written against 2.7.6.

 Performance
 -----------